Friday, April 27, 2007

 It is through acting and learning to act that we will open a path to insurrection.
 Propaganda does have a role, but that role is limited to clarifying actions not inciting them, since its context is dependent on the actions of people.
 Simply put: waiting only teaches waiting; in acting one learns to act.

 The force of an insurrection is not the state’s military response, but the social upheaval it generates.
 Beyond the surface of the armed clash, the importance of any particular revolt should be evaluated by how it managed to expand the paralysis of normality in a given area and beyond.
 The Zapatistas are a recent example of this.
-Their limited military clash, less than ten days long and 150 people killed, with the government at San Cristobal on New Year’s day 1994 was an example of insurrection.
-It was a success, not because of a stunning military victory, but because it was able to disrupt normality in Chiapas which is still going on to this day.
-Recently the Zapatistsa have used this base in Chiapas to launch a new challenge to the legitimacy of the Mexican State and have expanded beyond Chiapas.
+Their limited military clash, less than ten days long and 150 people killed, with the government at

 It is this potential expansion that gives an insurrection its power and drives the fear behind the state’s reaction.
 In a crisis or emergency situation, fortune favors the rebel, since, crises are by nature (if only temporarily) beyond the control of government forces.
 Governments have numerous contingencies to deal with a variety of “acceptable variations” [actual term used in FEMA documents] however they lack imagination and the lumbering bureaucracy that dominates all governments make it difficult to react to new situations.
 If it falls outside their imaginations they are at a loss to improvise.
 It can be a short step from emergency to the emergence of self-organized resistance.
-Argentina is one recent example of how an economic crisis can transform itself into a real counter-force to capitalism and the state.

-Mutual Aida voluntary giving or lending of resources, labor or goods to others in a shared community/communities with the expectation that the entire community will in turn benefit.
+Mutual Aid – a voluntary giving or lending of resources, labor or goods to others in a shared community/communities with the expectation that the entire community will in turn benefit.

 Mutual Aid is a concept that is familiar to many anarchists, but often not fully understood.
 Mutual aid is not charity nor is it some baroque bartering system.
 It rejects the “tit-for-tat” psychology of modern capitalism while challenging the nightmare of communist distribution.
 Mutual aid is freely given help (in the form of services and resources) to others in our community.
 The idea is that as individuals in the community help each other the entire community benefits and that in turn supports the individuals own goals.
 It is not dissimilar to the simple concept of sharing.
 Mutual aid , like charity, central communism and capitalism, promotes a specific ideological system.
 In the case of mutual aid it supports a libertarian ideology where individuals are trusted to make economic decisions that promote the entire community.